 - Attend master classes with professional photographers to develop your skills.

 - Get an Arts Award qualification by doing your own art and visiting exhibitions – this is a recognised qualification, giving you an extra GCSE or even A-level.

 - Be the curator of a special exhibition at the Burton at Bideford, including your art and photographs by other young people.

 - Shape exactly how this project works out – we’ve got all kinds of suggestions, like creating a book of art by young people in north Devon … but we need your ideas and help.

 How it works:

-We’ll be having regular meetings at The Burton in Bideford (one per month) but even if you can’t make all the sessions you can still be involved.
+We’ll be having regular meetings at the Burton in Bideford (one per month) but even if you can’t make all the sessions you can still be involved.
 We’d like everyone taking part in the project to submit at least one photograph each month that reflects your life, your feelings and where your head’s at.
-Some of these images will be selected (by you) for an exhibition at The Burton and elsewhere in north Devon.
+Some of these images will be selected (by you) for an exhibition at the Burton at Bideford and elsewhere in north Devon.
 You can follow our story on our blog as well as our Facebook and Twitter pages where we will be sharing content and recording the project.